MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-install-and-configure.md

 ---
-title: Install and configure the Expense mobile app
+title: Install and configure the Expense management mobile app
 description: This article explains how to install and configure the Expense management mobile app.
 author: mukumarm
 ms.date: 10/25/2023